How to find affordable legal services

-This weekend my wedding planner dragged me downtown for a bunch of vendor appointments she had scheduled.
+This weekend my attorneys dragged me downtown for a bunch of vendor appointments she had scheduled.
 I was totally apprehensive about these meetings, to say the least.

 I just don’t need an in-person meeting.
 Maybe I’m a bit of a troglodyte, but my confidence in your abilities is not improved with a face-to-face.
 In fact, I think I am more likely to enjoy your company if we converse mostly through electronic correspondence.
 Wedding planning is stressful enough without taking me out of my my element!